gammasoft71/Examples_wxWidgets/README.md

 ## Book Controls

+[AuiNotebook](src/WindowDocking/AuiNotebook) Shows how to create a AuiNotebook widget with AuiNotebook.

 [Choicebook](src/BookControls/Choicebook) Shows how to create a Choicebook widget with wxChoiceBook.

 [Listbook](src/BookControls/Listbook) Shows how to create a Listbook widget with wxListBook.